Iuliia-Bogdanova/Portfolio/README.md

-Web Projects Completed in 2023-2024
+Web Projects / Demos Completed in 2023-2024

 Portfolio website in HTML and CSS.
 Adaptive layout for mobile devices and tablets, media queries.